flexatone/vigilnaut/doc/articles/swppc/swppc.md

                                         Severity   CVSS:4.0/AV:L/AC:L/AT:N/PR:N/UI:N/VC:N/VI:N/VA:H/SC:N/SI:N/SA
 ```

-While tools such as `pip-audit` can provide similar audit's, `fetter` offers very significant performance advantages.
+While tools such as `pip-audit` can provide similar information, `fetter` offers more details and significant performance advantages.

 Just as with `fetter validate`, this operation can be configured to run as a `git` hook.
-While perhaps not necessary to run on every commit, running this check pre-push might be desirable.
+While perhaps not appropriate to run on every commit, deployment as a pre-push check might be desirable.
 As before, all that is necessary is to add the hook in your ".pre-commit-config.yaml" file.

 ```yaml
 repos: